omahs/documentation-4/docs/developers/guides/handling-failures.md

 Alternatively, the protocol can implement an allowlist for addresses that are able to rescue funds and redirect them to users.

 Connext is actively researching standards and best practices for receiver contracts.
-Reach out to us if you questions!
+Reach out to us if you have questions!